Skip to main content

 Bio

-Tom holds a Masters in History from McMaster University.
-He has called Toronto home for over 10 years and has been consistently volunteering in leadership roles within the 2SLGBTQ+ communities since he arrived.
-He has served as a co-lead at Pride Toronto, on the Board of Directors for Forte – The Toronto Gay Men’s Chorus, and on the steering committee for the Friends For Life Bike Rally.
-Most recently he was a Senior Advisor to the 25th Premier of Ontario, Kathleen Wynne.
-A proud retired member of the Canadian Forces-Army Reserve, he resides in the Church and Wellesley Village with his husband Mith.
+Tom has called Toronto home for 15 years and has consistently volunteered in leadership roles across 2SLGBTQ+ communities.
+He has served as a volunteer co-lead at Pride Toronto in multiple roles over many festivals and is currently the Secretary of the Board of Forte – Toronto Gay Men’s Chorus.
+He has frequently participated in the annual Friends For Life Bike Rally and the Pride & Remembrance Run and plays dodgeball in the Dodgeball Society.
+A proud former member of the Canadian Forces-Army Reserve, Tom resides in the Church & Wellesley Village with his husband, Mith.

 Zoe Robinson